Zburns31/CS7642-Reinforcement-Learning/Module 1 Intro to RL/Module 1 Intro to RL.md

 [More About Rewards (Utilities)](./More%20About%20Rewards/More%20About%20Rewards%20(Utilities).md)

-- In general, we seek to maximize the expected return, where the return, denoted Gt, is defined as some specific function of the reward sequence
+- In general, we seek to maximize the expected return, where the return, denoted $G_t$, is defined as some specific function of the reward sequence

     $G_t = R_{t+1} + R_{t+2} + ....
 R_T$